cheatscreen/api-service/README.md

 ---

-Originally, this was going to be a paid service with a monthly subscription (a ~business idea~)
+Originally, this was going to be a paid service with a monthly subscription (a //business idea//)

 But today's coding interviews create no value for the interviewer and no value for the interviewee